SDoehren/day-night-cycle/README.md

 Day Night Cycle has been updated to V10.

-Going forwards Day Night Cycle should be seen as unsupported.
+Going forwards Day Night Cycle should be treated as unsupported.

-I will continue to develop Day Night Cycle for my own games but releases as and when.
+I will continue to develop Day Night Cycle for my own games so major bugs will be fixed, but edge cases will take longer to get to.

 ## Install